TouK/nussknacker/docs/MigrationGuide.md

   If you still want to use `process` tag (e.g. you have a lot of dashboards), please set `countsSettings.metricsConfig.scenarioTag` setting to `process`
   Also, dashboard links format changed, see [documentation](https://docs.nussknacker.io/documentation/docs/installation_configuration_guide/DesignerConfiguration#metric-dashboard) for the details.

+### Scenario authoring changes

+* [#2564](https://github.com/TouK/nussknacker/pull/2564/files) Flink union now takes only 'Output expression' parameters for branches (previously 'value' parameter), output variable must be of the same type, if you want to distinguish source branch in output variable please use map variable, example in Basic Nodes docs.

 ### Other changes

 * [#2554](https://github.com/TouK/nussknacker/pull/2554) Maven artifact `nussknacker-kafka-flink-util` become `nussknacker-flink-kafka-util` and `nussknacker-avro-flink-util` become `nussknacker-flink-avro-util`.